 - other video, photographic, sound and text materials

 In long-term storage, applicable file formats must be considered in order to ensure transferability and storability.
 File formats that can be stored are those in which the storage and comprehensibility of data content can be guaranteed in the long term.
 Such file formats include: Comma Separated Values (CSV), Extensible Markup Language (XML), Open Document Format (ODF) and Plain Text (unformatted text file).
-Transferable file formats are those that can be used generally in organisations using the PAS solutions of the National Digital Library (KDK) and in which the volume of material to be stored is great, for example Microsoft Office file formats and Portable Document Format (PDF).
-Further information about KDK guidelines: http://digitalpreservation.fi/files/File-Formats-1.6.1-en.pdf
+Transferable file formats are those that can be used generally in organisations using the national PAS solutions and in which the volume of material to be stored is great, for example Microsoft Office file formats and Portable Document Format (PDF).
+Further information: http://www.digitalpreservation.fi/en/specifications.

 It is important to pay attention to data documentation.
 By describing content, variables and methodologies, the usability of the data can be ensured.
 Metadata is descriptive information about the data, which gives fundamental information about the data properties.
 Metadata can also describe the factors concerning user rights.
 Well-described data is also more easy to find and influences the visibility of research.
 Further information on Finnish Social Science Data Archive’s Data Management Guidelines.